minicom

 DESCRIPTION

 minicom is a communication program which somewhat resembles the shareware program TELIX but is free with source code and runs under most Unices.
-Features
+Features include dialing directory

-include dialing directory with auto-redial, support for UUCP-style lock files on serial devices, a separate script language interpreter, capture to file,
+with auto-redial, support for UUCP-style lock files on serial devices, a separate script language interpreter, capture to file, multiple users with individual configurations, and

 COMMAND-LINE